 Here’s an easy trick to find out how much water you require to stay well-hydrated: Measure how much water it takes throughout the day to ensure that the color of your urine is somewhere between light yellow and clear.
 Then monitor your water intake to make sure you’re drinking that amount every day.
 Some people prefer good ol’ pen-and-paper tallies and charts.
 Others use apps such as Waterlogged, Water Your Body, or Daily Water.
-Here are unexpected signs you’re dehydrated.
+Here’s how to spot these unexpected signs you’re dehydrated.

 Set timers or alerts

 If you keep forgetting to guzzle down your recommended doses of water, set timers or alerts on your phone to remind you to drink periodically throughout the day.
 Bonus points if you set your alert ringtone to water-themed songs (“Bridge Over Troubled Water,” anyone?).
-Here are other genius ways to stay hydrated that don't involve guzzling water.
+Watch out for these 9 signs you’re drinking too much water!

 Mark deadlines on your water bottle